mustafaberkaykaya/ForeksTrader/README.md

 # ForeksTrader
-The application that shows the movies by pulling them from the omdbapi service according to the value entered into Searchbar.
-You can access the details of the films shown by tapping.
+The stock market application that I prepared for the Foreks task that makes an update every second.
 # Used Pods

 > Alamofire